itsharex/MassGen/README_PYPI.md

 **What's New in v0.1.69:**
 - **🌐 WebUI Automation Auto-Start** - Automation runs begin immediately; open the URL at any point to monitor progress mid-run.
-- **🤖 MassGen Skill Redesign** - Increased usability and integration with the WebUI; skills launch with live session tracking.
+- **🤖 MassGen Skill Redesign** - Increased usability and integration with the WebUI; skill now launches the WebUI for live session tracking.
 - **🧙 Quickstart Wizard Rework** - New Welcome, Skills, API Key, Docker, and Setup Mode steps for smoother onboarding.
 - **🗂️ Workspace Browser Expansion** - WorkspaceModal and improved workspace connection.